 If you qualify for work-study, you might be able to find work-study jobs on and off campus relevant to your major, such as tutoring in the writing or math center, research in your major’s department, or interning at a nonprofit organization.
 Campus jobs are typically flexible for student schedules and may allow studying on the job when things are slow.
 If you qualify for work-study, options will be listed in your financial aid award letter.

 Colleges offer many non-work-study campus jobs as well.
 Check with the student employment board, the career services center, your major’s department heads and professors, and the Associated Students (AS) job postings for positions related to student governance.
 AS jobs include things like business director for AS clubs, student elections coordinator, or DJ for the campus radio station.
 These jobs are a great way to get involved with your campus student governance group and learn valuable leadership and organizational skills.

 You could also pick up part-time work off campus at restaurants, small businesses, or retail outlets.
 This is particularly easy if your college town’s economy relies on college student employees.
 The student employment board will also post gig work like babysitting, tutoring, and day labor jobs.
 Also consider checking into internship possibilities related to your academic interests—the career center can help you find them.
 Many are unpaid, but you might get lucky!

-Don’t know where to start?
-Try our Which Campus Job Is Right For You? quiz!
+Want a fun way to start your job search?
+Take our Which Campus Job Is Right For You? quiz!